- Pregnancy can affect your gum tissue!

 - Do not put your baby to bed with a bottle!

 - Your child should never be put to bed with a bottle, or at-will nighttime breastfeeding.
 The child will develop severe dental caries called “Baby Bottle Tooth Decay”.
+Always wipe your child’s teeth after nursing.
 If your child must go to bed with a bottle, it should contain water.

 - Begin cleaning your child’s mouth daily!